imissyouso/textmagic-rest-php/docs/Api/TextMagicApi.md

 # **getSubaccountsWithTokens**
 > \TextMagic\Models\GetSubaccountsWithTokensResponse getSubaccountsWithTokens($getSubaccountsWithTokensInputObject, $page, $limit)

-Get all subaccounts with their REST API tokens associated with specified app name.
+Get all sub-accounts with their REST API tokens associated with app name

+Get all sub-accounts with their REST API tokens associated with specified app name.
 When more than one token related to app name, last key will be returned.

 ### Example
 ```php